Robert Elwes (painter): Family life

 Soon after his return he married Mary Lucas, daughter of the rector of Edith Weston in Rutland.
-Over the next eighteen years she bore him ten children, five sons and five daughters.
+Over the next eighteen years they had ten children, five sons and five daughters.
 His eldest son Robert Hamond Elwes was the young lieutenant who met a glorious death at the Battle of Laing's Nek, South Africa, in 1881.
 His last cry of "Floreat Etona!" as he led the charge was immortalized in the Royal Academy painting of that title by Lady Butler.
 Following the death of the eldest son, the second son Arthur Elwes (1858-1907) inherited the Congham estate.
 The third son Gervase (1860-1895) was a tea and coffee planter in the Far East.
 The fourth son Richard (Dick) (1866-1841) ran the Elwes family tea estates at Kituldeniya in Ceylon and the youngest son Hugh (1869-1882) died whilst at school at Hunstanton.
 Of the five daughters, all of whom were talented watercolour painters, Evelyn (1852-1940) never married, Susan (1853-1934) married Gustavus Talbot who became Member of Parliament for Hemel Hempstead, and Milly (1855-1915) married Sir William ffolkes of neighbouring Hillington.
 Ysabel (1859-1934) married Henry Birkbeck of Westacre and in the 1930s created a village industry, Westacre Doll's House furniture, which was sold in the Burlington Arcade in London.
 The youngest daughter, Violet, inherited her father's talent and enthusiasm for travel, painting and sketching as she travelled to visit her brother in Ceylon and thence to Malaya, Burma and Indonesia.
 Violet Elwes became the first white woman to visit Lombok, Indonesia, all recorded in her sketch books and her diaries.